-Autoimmunity & Infertility
+Autoimmunity & Immunological Infertility: Treatment

 Since autoimmune diseases are often chronic, they may require lifelong care and monitoring, even when the person may look and feel well.
 Currently, few autoimmune diseases can be cured or made to disappear with treatment.
 However, many people with these diseases live relatively normal lives when they receive proper medical care.

-Because of our special expertise in this area, CHR sees a large volume of women with clinically overt autoimmune diseases who suffer from infertility and/or pregnancy losses.
-Equally importantly, we have seen many women with subclinical autoimmunityautoimmunity suffering from similar fertility problems.
+Because of our special expertise in this area, CHR sees a large number of women with clinically overt autoimmune diseases who suffer from infertility and/or pregnancy losses.
+Equally importantly, we have seen many women with subclinical autoimmunity or a generally hyperactive immune system suffering from similar fertility problems.